top of page

 Education

-• B.A., Conflict in Human Behavior, Juniata College
+• B.A., Conflict and Human Behavior, Juniata College

 Maribeth Hagley